 Below is an example of when I first started growing tomatoes.
 The picture on the right was from the first season where I didn’t know about blood meal.
-I had also added mulch around the plant.
+I also added mulch around the plant.
 I took that picture about a week after I applied the first application of blood meal so you can see the top branches are already starting to turn green.
 The tomato plants on the left started off with blood meal and received monthly applications.
 I also didn’t add mulch.
 Both pictures were taken the same number of weeks into the season and the tomato plant’s life cycle.
 What a difference!
-The plants on the left look so much healthier and lush!
+The plants on the left looks so much healthier and lush!

 There are different brands of blood meal out there that you can use.
 Personally, I use Miracle-Gro Nature’s Care Organic Blood Meal.
 It works and the screw-on cap helps to contain the mess.

 I use 1-2 capfuls (I literally fill the blood meal cap and then pour it around the base of the plant) per square foot/pot that I have.
 I do this about once a month, or when I see the leaves on my plants starting to turn yellow.